 1. Control

-The drop point knife’s blade provides the luxury of controlling it while performing tasks like carving, skinning, slicing, etc. The tip’s location is more centralized, which is essential to perform these tasks for better accuracy and control.
+The drop point knife’s blade provides the luxury of controlling it while performing tasks like detailed carving, skinning, slicing, etc. The tip’s location is more centralized, which is essential to perform these tasks for better accuracy and control.

 The curved spine design of the blade leads to a study tip, which enhances the overall strength of the blade.
 This structure is perfect for performing heavy-duty tasks like meat processing and batoning.

-4. Low maintenance
+3. Low maintenance

 You can sharpen this knife without any specialized tools.
 A honing rod or a whetstone would be enough.
 With low maintenance, you can use the knife for a longer period.